Skansen Lejonet: History

 The city of Gothenburg was founded in 1621.
-The new settlement was equipped with an impressive network of fortifications, but military engineers were concerned by the fact that the city was overlooked by two hills, the Gullberg and the Risåsberg, and so it was decided to construct forts on both hilltops in order to prevent potential attackers from siting artillery there.
+The new settlement was equipped with an impressive network of fortifications, but military engineers were concerned by the fact that the city was overlooked by two hills, the Gullberg and the Risåsberg, and so it was decided to construct forts on both hilltops to prevent potential attackers from siting artillery there.
 The two forts were designed by Erik Dahlbergh, with the one on the Risåsberg being named Skansen Kronan and the one on the Gullberg being named Skansen Westgötha Leijon.
 The latter name, which alluded to the fact that the lion is a symbol of Västergötland province, was soon truncated in colloquial speech to Skansen Lejonet, or simply Lejonet ('the Lion').

 At the time, Gullberg was separated from the city walls by a substantial expanse of open ground, as can be clearly seen in Dahlbergh's illustrations of Gothenburg, including the by-then finished Skansen Lejonet, from his famous Suecia antiqua et hodierna (1690–1710).
 However, as the city expanded, Gullberg was enveloped by urban sprawl, and today Skansen Lejonet is situated in the middle of the marshalling yards outside Gothenburg Central Station.
 The fortress is nevertheless still accessible on foot.

 The construction of Skansen Lejonet began in May 1687.
 On 10 September 1689, the construction site was visited by King Charles XI, accompanied by a number of other dignitaries.
 According to later accounts of the occasion by Dahlbergh and other witnesses, the king and his entourage climbed onto the roof of the half-finished fortress and drank a series of toasts.
 The seven-year old Crown Prince Charles, the future King Charles XII, was also present, and drew a picture of Skansen Lejonet which is still preserved.

 The fortress was complete by 1692, when the finishing touch was applied in the shape of a lion ornament fashioned by the sculptor Marcus Jäger the Elder.
-The lion was depicted wearing a gilded crown, brandishing a sword and bearing a shield with the Swedish three crowns emblem, imitating the lion on the coat of arms of Gothenburg.
+The lion was depicted wearing a gilded crown, brandishing a sword and bearing a shield with the Swedish Three Crowns emblem, imitating the lion on the coat of arms of Gothenburg.
 At some point over the following two centuries the original ornament was removed for unknown reasons, and subsequently lost.
 However, after the roof of the building was destroyed by a fire in 1891, it was decided that once the damage had been fixed, a new lion should be made to adorn the tower again.
 The architect Eugen Thorburn designed the replacement ornament, which is four metres high and made of copper.
 The new lion was lifted into place atop Skansen Lejonet on October 6, 1893.

 Skansen Lejonet is currently used as a venue for wedding banquets, conferences and private parties; the building is owned by a fraternal order, Götiska Förbundet, not to be confused with the literary society of the same name which was active in the early nineteenth century.